What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 The unexpected splash of color on the inside of Kutaisi Synagogue

-While the synagogue may not be on the top of everyone's must-see list, it's a unique glimpse into the cultural tapestry of Kutaisi (and Georgia as a whole).
-Take a moment to appreciate the history and stories told by the rabi that’ll gladly let you take a look inside.
+While the synagogue may not be at the top of everyone's must-see list, it's a unique glimpse into the cultural tapestry of Kutaisi (and Georgia as a whole).
+Take a moment to appreciate the history and stories told by the rabbi that’ll gladly let you take a look inside.

 Unlike the monochrome, stone exterior, the interior of the synagogue is vibrant with colors.
 There are actually 3 synagogues in total very close to each other, so if one just isn’t enough for you, you can check out the others as well.